 What is Photodynamic Therapy?

 When a patient presents with early signs of skin cancer, we take that very seriously.
-One of Sunflower Dermatology’s primary missions is the eradication of skin cancer.
+One of Epiphany Dermatology’s primary missions is the eradication of skin cancer.
 Photodynamic therapy, or PDT, is an effective treatment for a skin condition known as actinic keratosis (AK), or solar keratosis.

 Primarily caused by harmful ultraviolet (UV) radiation from overexposure to the sun, actinic keratosis¹ presents as crusty skin growths on the skin surface and commonly found on the face and scalp.
 Although the skin growths are painless, this can be a warning sign of the most common type of skin cancer, squamous cell carcinoma.

 Photodynamic therapy treats actinic keratosis with a combination of blue light treatment and Levulan Kerastick².
 Levulan is a liquid medication applied to the affected area of the patient’s skin before receiving specially-designed light therapy.